joelwmale/joelmale.com/content/blog/how-to-get-started-as-a-freelance-developer/index.md

 Well, there are many ways to get started.

-Everyone would recommend you get make a post on fiverr, or something similar but honestly please don't.
+Everyone would recommend you to make a post on fiverr, or something similar but honestly please don't.
 These communities just make development a commodity and it's not good for the industry.

 I'd recommend registering on [UpWork](https://www.upwork.com/) as you can dictate your hourly rate and bid on projects.